 The online version of IPHC had nearly identical student evaluations as the in-person version with high satisfaction rates.

 Students will soon be using an IPE point/badging system to track their IPE learning across all 3 phases of the medical curriculum, with the possibility of different levels of expertise.
-As many of the activities will be in a variety of learning environments, this will allow them to see the value of Interprofessional team-based patient care.
+As many of the activities will be in a variety of learning environments, this will allow them to see the value of Interprofessional teambased patient care in clinic environments.